British occupation zone in Germany: Occupation

+As soon as the surrender of Germany had been announced British forces executed "Operation Eclipse": the disarmament of the German armed forces and the occupation, rehabilitation and de-nazification of Germany.
+Britain was responsible for north-west Germany, the Ruhr, the Netherlands and Denmark.

-At the end of July 1945, Field Marshall Bernard Montgomery was made military governor of the British occupation zone with Brian Robertson as Chief of Staff and Montgomery's Deputy.
+At the end of July 1945, Field Marshal Bernard Montgomery was made military governor of the British occupation zone, with Brian Robertson as Chief of Staff and Montgomery's deputy.
 Both were also on the Allied Control Council.
-The British Army of the Rhine (BAOR) was formed on 25 August 1945 with the headquarters being based in Bad Oeynhausen with Field Marshal Sir Gerald Templer serving as Director of Military Government.
+The British Army of the Rhine (BAOR) was formed on 25 August 1945 with the headquarters in Bad Oeynhausen and Field Marshal Sir Gerald Templer serving as Director of Military Government.
 BAOR was made responsible for the occupation and administration of the British Zone.
 They requisitioned German buildings for military administration and accommodation.
-Some 800,000 soldiers from BAOR were in Germany by the end of 1945, new barracks had to be built due to the intense damage done to German cities during the war, particularly Hamburg.
-A number of departments were set up for various purposes.
-The Property Control Department being took over Nazi controlled buildings and properties including looted works of art and other valuables.
-These objects were held for safe keeping until returned in due course to their rightful owners, most from outside of Germany.
-There was also the Public Safety Department, who seized any kind of rifles and revolvers from German troops and civilians.
-A law was passed for any German civilians to possess arms of any kind.
+Some 800,000 soldiers from BAOR were in Germany by the end of 1945, and new barracks had to be built due to the intense damage done to German cities during the war, particularly Hamburg.

+The Canadians had a temporary occupation force (CAOF) peaking at 853 officers and 16,983 other ranks.
+The Canadian government only made them available during the period of adjustment and disarmament following the occupation of Germany.
+By mid July 1946 most of the Canadians had left for home.